glava/lfm/README.md

 go run lfm-artist.go -a Drake
 ```

-Currently working on pipeing commands so you can do things like this
+Currently working on piping commands so you can do things like this

 ```go
 go run lfm-tag.go -t rap | go run lfm-artist.go